Incident in Progress

 Activate Volunteers

-Volunteers play an important role in a MVI response.
-These volunteers who are vetted and trained a head of time.
-Identify a person who will supervise the volunteers, assign various responsibilities, and be available for questions and general assistance (point person).
+Volunteers play an important role in an MVI response.
+These volunteers are vetted and trained ahead of time to fulfill roles, such as who will supervise the volunteers, who will assign further responsibilities, and who is a point person available for questions and general assistance.

 OVC Volunteer Guidance